Self-care

 Social Relationships

-In this domain focuses on the relationships with others, how comfortable and confident you are in social situations and how much enjoyment you receive from them.
+This domain focuses on the relationships with others, how comfortable and confident you are in social situations and how much enjoyment you receive from them.

 • Do you have someone to talk to about your struggles?